Apply for an Acids and Alkalines Trading License in Dubai

 Dubai's strategic position as a global chemicals trade corridor makes it one of the most commercially compelling locations to establish an acids and alkalines trading business.
-This guide explains how to obtain Activity Code 4669.86 under a Trading Licence at Dubai South Business Hub Free Zone, covering costs, compliance, and why this jurisdiction suits chemicals traders looking to serve regional and international markets.
+This guide explains how to obtain Activity Code 4669.86 under a Trading License at Dubai South Business Hub Free Zone, covering costs, compliance, and why this jurisdiction suits chemicals traders looking to serve regional and international markets.

 Key Facts at a Glance

-Activity Code: 4669.86 | Licence Type: Trading | Category: Trading
+Activity Code: 4669.86 | License Type: Trading | Category: Trading

 Estimated setup cost: AED 15,000 to AED 30,000